 Admission to the B.A. in Film & Media Arts does NOT require submission of a portfolio.
 Instead, a student must complete FILM 1301 (Art of Film & Media) and FILM 1302 (Media & Culture) with a cumulative 2.75 or better GPA.
 Students transferring from other universities must have completed equivalent courses and obtained the equivalent GPA in those courses before they can be admitted to the major.
 Upon acceptance into the major, students are required to pass the following courses with a grade of C- or better to receive their degree: FILM 1304 and FILM 2351.

 Prospective undergraduates interested in declaring as a Film and Media Arts B.F.A. pre-major in their first semester are required to submit a portfolio of work to supplement their SMU application.
-This portfolio can consist of a variety of media, but must include at least one film/video sample in which you were a primary creative voice (such as writer or director).
+This portfolio can consist of a variety of media, and should showcase your best work.
+The portfolio must include at least one film/video sample in which you were a primary creative voice (such as writer or director), and no more than five works.
 Media can include short scripts, visual projects such as short films/videos or photography, film stills, or samples of editing, audio animation, or motion graphics in which you contributed the bulk of the creative work.
 Portfolios should be submitted through our online portal, but we suggest that large video files be uploaded to YouTube or Vimeo and linked to the submission forms in our online portal.
 For all works submitted, please indicate (either in the video credits or on your application) your specific role(s) on the piece.

 Pre-majors are guaranteed enrollment in FILM 1301 and FILM 1302, and are assigned a Film and Media Arts advisor.